Raka Khashu | Director Marketing, AMD, New Delhi

 You were born and grew up in Srinagar.
 When did you move and how did you adjust to a different culture?
 Tell us about the difficulties you faced.

-To start our life is Delhi was very difficult – while it is a great place, great schools, great exposure – but it was culturally different from Kashmir – so it took a while to adjust, not to forget the extreme temperature.
+To start our life is Delhi was very difficult – while it is a great place, with great schools, great exposure – but it was culturally different from Kashmir – so it took a while to adjust, not to forget the extreme temperature.

 Do you visit your homeland?